orientechnologies/orientdb-docs/SQL-Update.md

 To know more about conditions, take a look at [WHERE conditions](SQL-Where.md).

 ## Limitation on usage of UPSERT clause
-UPSERT guarantee the atomicity only if a UNIQUE index is created and the lookup on index is done by where condition.
+UPSERT can only guarantee atomicity when a UNIQUE index is created and the lookup on index is done by the where condition.

 In this example a unique index on Client.id must be present to guarantee uniqueness on concurrent operations:
 ```sql